Please feel free to comment on my review.

 I must admit, there is a creepy atmosphere to this story, especially when things become quiet in certain corridors of the Victorian house.
 I could imagine it being really cold and gloomy inside and outside.

 There are some complicated timey things to get my head around, especially with understanding how time works.
 Like with ‘Interstitial’, you would need to hear the tale more than once to understand it.

-It was an intriguing twist when it turned out Crookshap was responsible for this and he was the alien being that caused the ‘thin time’ spot to occur.
+It was an intriguing twist when it turned out Crookshap was responsible for this and he was the alien being that caused the ‘thin time’ spots to occur.
 Not sure how that works, but again, it’s pretty timey.

-There is a mention by the Doctor that the ‘other universe’ Crookshap comes from has its own laws of physics which don’t correspond to our laws of physics.
+There is a mention by the Doctor that the ‘other universe’ Crookshap comes from has its own laws of physics, which don’t correspond to our laws of physics.
 It allows the Doctor to defeat him too easily.